MicrosoftDocs/connected-spaces/articles/known-issues.md

 Store details can't be updated or edited after the store is connected to a gateway.

-## A gateway can't support more than 10 zones
+## A gateway can't support more than 10 skills

-If you add more than 10 zones to a gateway, performance might become degraded because the number of people who are being tracked concurrently exceeds the performance threshold of Azure Stack Edge.
+If you add more than 10 skills to a gateway, performance might become degraded because the number of people who are being tracked concurrently exceeds the performance threshold of Azure Stack Edge.
+To add an additional skill, delete an existing skill, or make it inactive.

-## To rename a camera in the mobile app, you must re-enter your ONVIF camera profile credentials

-After you add a camera, if you change its name without entering a user name and password, the new name will be saved, but the camera will be disconnected.
-Be sure to enter your user name and password when you rename a camera.

 ## A camera shows Disconnected status for all camera issues, including issues that are related to credentials, network connection, timing, or a missing profile